 Structural Movement

 Repair Category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, Rot and Infestation

 Repair Category 2

-Notes Damp staining and elevated readings were noted to a chimney breast and some walls internally.
-Prolonged dampness can increase the risk of timber defects and it is important to remedy water ingress timeously to prevent further deterioration of the building.
-These areas should be monitored and further advice sought.
-There is evidence of a wood boring insect infestation within the roof space and cellar.
+Notes There is evidence of a wood boring insect infestation within the roof space.
 This can be treated by a Timber Specialist contractor.